esauortiz/fmransac/README.md

 For a more in-depth description about RANSAC, MSAC and FMR, we refer the reader to the following papers and references therein:

-A. Ortiz, E. Ortiz, J. J. Miñana, and O. Valero, “On the Use of Fuzzy Metrics for Robust Model Estimation: a RANSAC-based Approach ,” in _Proceedings of the International Work conference On Artificial Neural Networks_, Lecture Notes in Computer Science.
-Springer, 2021, in press.
+A. Ortiz, E. Ortiz, J. J. Miñana, and Ó. Valero, [“On the Use of Fuzzy Metrics for Robust Model Estimation: A RANSAC-Based Approach,”](https://doi.org/10.1007/978-3-030-85030-2_14) Advances in Computational Intelligence.
+Springer International Publishing, pp. 165–177, 2021.

-A. Ortiz, E. Ortiz, J. J. Miñana, and O. Valero, “Hypothesis Scoring and Model Refinement Strategies for FM-based RANSAC,” in _Proceedings of the Spanish Conference on Fuzzy Logic and Technologies_, Lecture Notes in Artificial Intelligence.
-Springer, 2021, in press.
+A. Ortiz, E. Ortiz, J. J. Miñana, and Ó. Valero, [“Hypothesis Scoring and Model Refinement Strategies for FM-Based RANSAC,”](https://doi.org/10.1007/978-3-030-85713-4_10) Advances in Artificial Intelligence.
+Springer International Publishing, pp. 96–105, 2021.

-J. J. Miñana, A. Ortiz, E. Ortiz, and O. Valero, “On the standard fuzzy metric: generalizations and application to model estimation ,” in _Proceedings of the Spanish Conference on Fuzzy Logic and Technologies_, Lecture Notes in Artificial Intelligence.
-Springer, 2021, in press.
+J. J. Miñana, A. Ortiz, Esaú Ortiz, and Ó. Valero, [“On the standard fuzzy metric: generalizations and application to model estimation,”](https://doi.org/10.5281/zenodo.4964783) Jun.
+2021.

 ## Description
 This python package includes modules to: